jorioux/PowerDP/README.md

 -
 Confirmed working on DP versions 10.00 and up.

-Contribution
+Contributing
 -
-Feel free to open issues and to contribute!
+Any contributions are welcome and feel free to open issues.